celalceken/OOPCourseCodeSamples/lecture10/README.md

     Allows duplicates.
     Maintains insertion order.
     Thread-safe.
+    ArrayList does not automatically shrink when elements are removed.
+However, like ArrayList, you can manually reduce its size by using trimToSize().

 ### Lists-LinkedList
     Doubly linked list implementation of the List interface.
 It allows fast insertion and removal at both ends.